zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_4_forecasting-understand-data.md

 - You have completed all the tasks in Lab 1

 ## Task 1: Understand Data Requirements
- Our forecasting service provides an Auto-ML solution with multiple univariate/multivariate algorithms that can run on single series or multiple series at once.
+ Our forecasting service provides an AutoML solution with multiple univariate/multivariate algorithms that can run on single series or multiple series at once.
 For this, there are some data validations and data format requirements that the input data must satisfy.
 ### **Data Validations**
 For a successful forecast, the input data should pass the following data validations: